 Food allergies also have a genetic influence, but it’s unclear what exactly that influence is.
 The genes that pass down food allergies are the same genes that pass down atopy, which is the genetic tendency to develop allergies.

-So Baby isn’t getting your peanut allergy specifically, but she might inherit your allergic ability…but she also might not.
+So Baby isn’t getting your peanut allergy specifically, but they might inherit your allergic ability…but they also might not.
 Genetics alone don’t really explain why so many people have allergies, and there are many environmental influences that come into play as well.

 The bottom line

 If you have allergies, there’s a chance that Baby has them as well.
 And if you don’t have allergies, it’s still possible that they have them.
 Children are more likely to have allergies than adults, so some allergies could be temporary, but there are also allergies that don’t develop until later in life.
 If you suspect that Baby has allergies, see your healthcare provider with a list of symptoms, family history, medications, and possible triggers.